padogrid/padogrid/README.md

 ./install_padogrid
 ```

-✏️  *Note that `install_padogrid` is part of PadoGrid.
+✏️  *Note that `install_padogrid` is a part of PadoGrid.
 Once PadoGrid is installed, you can run `install_padogrid` at any time to upgrade or downgrade products.*

 [**Quick Start**](https://github.com/padogrid/padogrid/wiki/Quick-Start) provides detailed instructions.